Arithmetical Semirings: Asymptotic distribution of primes

 \begin{ex} Let $(\G,+,\Box,\partial)$ be the arithmetical semiring of graphs defined in Example \ref{ex:graph-semiring}.
 Since for each graph $G\in \underline{\G}^+(n)$, the only vertex of degree $0$ in $G+K_1$ can be connected in at least one way to the vertices of $G$, then $(\G,+,\Box,\partial)$ is monotonic. \end{ex}

 \begin{ex} Let $(\H,+,\Box,\partial)$ be the Hamming arithmetical semiring introduced in Example \ref{ex:hamming}.
 Let $p$ be any prime number.
 By construction, the complete graph $K_p$ is the only connected graph with $p$ vertices in $\H$.
 On the other hand, $K_{2p}$ and $K_2\Box K_p$ are both connected graphs in $\H$ with $2p$ vertices.
-Therefore, $1=\H^+(p')<\H^+(2p)$ for any two prime numbers $p,p'$ and thus the arithmetical semiring $(\H,+,\Box,\partial)$ is not monotonic. \end{ex}
+Therefore, $1=\H^+(p')<\H^+(2p)$ for any two prime numbers $p,p'$.
+Since for every prime number $p$ there exists a prime number $p'$ such that $2p < p'$, the arithmetical semiring $(\H,+,\Box,\partial)$ is not monotonic. \end{ex}

 \begin{rem} For the reminder of this paper we make systematic use of the following standard asymptotic notation.
 Given non-negative sequences $\{a_n\}$, $\{b_n\}$ we write $a_n=O(b_n)$ if there exist integers $N$, $C$ such that $a_n\le Cb_n$ for all $n\ge N$.
 Moreover, we write $a_n=o(b_n)$ if for every positive real number $\epsilon$ there exists an integer $N$ such that $a_n\le \epsilon b_n$ for all $n\ge N$.
-Finally, we write $a_n\sim b_n$ if $a_n-b_n=o(a_n)$. \end{rem}
+Finally, we write $a_n\sim b_n$ if $|a_n-b_n|=o(a_n)$. \end{rem}

 \begin{dfn} Let $(\S,+,\Box,\partial)$ be an arithmetical semiring.
 We say that \begin{enumerate}[1)] \item {\it axiom $\cG_1^+$} holds if $\S(n)\sim \S^+(n)$; \item {\it axiom $\cG_1^\Box$} holds if $\S^+(n)\sim \S^\Box(n)$; \item {\it axiom $\cG_2^+$} holds if $\S^+(n-1)=o(\S^+(n))$; \item {\it axiom $\cG_2^\Box$} holds if $\S^\Box\left(\left\lfloor \frac{n}{2}\right\rfloor\right)=o(\S^\Box(n))$; \item {\it axiom $\cG_3^+$} holds if axiom $\cG_2^+$ holds and $\S(n)-\S^+(n)=O(\S^+(n-1))$ ; \item {\it axiom $\cG_3^\Box$} holds if axiom $\cG_2^\Box$ holds and $\S^+(n)-\S^\Box(n)=O\left(\S^\Box\left(\left\lfloor \frac{n}{2}\right\rfloor\right) \right)$. \end{enumerate} \end{dfn}